 The original Dino 206 GT was replaced in 1969 with a more powerful version bearing a 2.4-liter V-6 predictably called the Dino 246.
 With 195 hp, the 246 was sprightly and its rear mid-engine configuration provided it with light steering and terrific balance.
 More than 3,700 were produced in both GT berlinetta and GTS spider configurations, a testament to its widespread appeal.

-Built near the end of production, the American-market Dino 246 GTS offered here was delivered new to a New York-area architect, Charles Fleyhan, in 1974.
-Finished in Rosso Chiaro over beige leather with Daytona seats, the Dino remained with its original owner for more than a dozen years before being acquired by the current and only second owner in 1990.
+Built in May 1974, very near the end of production, the American-market Dino 246 GTS offered here was delivered new to a New York-area architect, Charles D. Flayhan.
+Finished in Rosso Chiaro over beige leather with Daytona seats, the Dino remained with its Flayhan for more than a dozen years before being acquired by the current and only second owner in 1989.
+Copies of their correspondence corroborate the exceedingly low mileage the car had nearly 30 years ago when the current owner acquired it.
 Its two owners tallied up a mere 8,300 miles over the last 44 years, which makes this certainly one of the lowest-mileage Dinos in existence, and certainly one of the lowest-mileage and unrestored examples.

-Most recently, Ferrari Classiche certification was completed in 2017 and confirms that its Scaglietti coachwork is as it left the factory in the summer of 1974.
+Most recently, Ferrari Classiche certification was completed in 2017 and confirms that its Scaglietti coachwork is as it left the factory in 1974.
 Its engine is the numbers-matching, original unit fitted with a trio of Weber downdraft carburetors.
 The original five-speed manual transmission remains fitted as well.
-In 2016, the 246 GTS was treated to $50,000 worth of mechanical maintenance, including a suspension freshening by Classic Coach of Elizabeth, New Jersey.
+In 2016, the 246 GTS was treated to over $55,000 worth of mechanical maintenance, including a suspension freshening by Ferrari experts at Classic Coach of Elizabeth, New Jersey.